Atracsys/SlicerAstmPhantomTest/README.md

 ![Nodes](/readme_img/wv_nodes_light.svg#gh-light-mode-only)
 ![Nodes](/readme_img/wv_nodes_dark.svg#gh-dark-mode-only)

 - the moving tolerance<a name="movTol"></a> is the threshold that separates actual pointer motion from the slight "wiggle" that typically occurs with most tracking technologies even when the pointer tip is static.
 Since the magnitude of this wiggle often depends on the distance to the tracker, the range for the moving tolerance is given by two extreme values. `MOVTOLMIN` sets the minimum threshold when the pointer is the closest possible to the tracker (e.g, 0.4mm at 920mm in depth) and `MOVTOLMAX` the maximum when the pointer is the farthest possible (e.g, 1.0mm at 2850mm in depth).
 The **moving tolerance is automatically set by the module** during the tests within the provided range.
-Nonetheless, if the user experiences trouble acquiring a divot because the program keeps detecting tip motion when there is none, the moving tolerance can be manually increased live.
+Nonetheless, if the user experiences trouble acquiring a divot because the program keeps detecting tip motion when there is none, the moving tolerance can be manually increased live (see [troubleshoot](#tbRemainingStatic)).

 - the working volume file also describes the pointer rotation axes (`ROLL`, `PITCH`, `YAW`) **in the coordinate system of the tracker**.
 This information allows a correct interpretation of the pointer rotations with respect to the tracker.